pngowda/odoo-sprint-release-demo/README.md

 - Is the current level of automated testing sufficient to catch regressions?
 How is UAT handled (fully automated, partially manual)?
 - Is the current level of monitoring and alerting enough, or do we need deeper observability (logs, traces, KPI metrics)?
 - Do we need a more robust plan for disaster recovery and regular backup testing?
+- Are there compliance or audit requirements for release traceability and change management?

 ---